WLDragon/oixi2/README.md

 }

 class XComponent extends Container {
-  title: Text = null //Note that this needs to be set to null, otherwise the title attribute cannot be found during initialization
+  //Note that this needs to be set to null
+  title: Text = null

-  cats: Sprite[] = [] //Use an array to contain multiple #names
+  //Use an array to contain multiple #names
+  cats: Sprite[] = []

   created() {
     //the component has been initialized. eg. this.title...